Ludovicus-Maior/WoW-Pro-Guides/README.md

 # WoW-Pro-Guides
-A World of Warcraft addon bringing WoW-Pro.com's guides into the game.
+A World of Warcraft addon bringing WoW-Pro's paper guides into the game as an addon..

 This repository is for the code for the addon.